Skip to content

-8. Retention of personal information1
+8 Retention of personal information

 When the purposes for which personal information was collected or used have been achieved, the licensee must destroy it, subject to a retention period provided for by law.